netmsglog/cookiegame/README.md

 # cookiegame

-sight word cookie game
+- sight word cookie game

     randomly hide one cookie behind a sight word, click to reveal by turn

+- bingo ooxx game

 On Mac for using sound: